-What is SOC?A SOC stands for Security Operations Center, which is a team of cybersecurity personnel dedicated to monitoring and analyzing an organization’s security while responding to potential or current breaches.
-The team is responsible for scanning all the security systems in real-time.
+What Is Security Operations Center?A Security Operations Center is a team of cybersecurity personnel dedicated to monitoring and analyzing an organization’s security while responding to potential or current breaches.
+The team is responsible for scanning all the security systems in real time.
 This first line of defense works around the clock to protect an organization’s security infrastructure from potential cyber threats.

 The World Needs SOC Staff